arnav-cybercodes/networking-labs/ip-addressing.md

 - NID identifies the specific network.
 - HID identifies a specific device on that network.
 - Now these IP Addresses are divided into Classes namely A,B,C,D,E
 - where Class A use first 8 bits(octet) as NID and 24 bits for Host IDs.
+- Class B uses 16 bits as NID and rest 16 bits for Host IDs.
+- Class C contains 24 bits of Network ID and rest as HID, and similarly so on.
+- Example: 192.168.1.1 It is of Class C so 192.168.1 are NIDs and .1 is HID.